 I also maintain the chemfp-1.x series.
-Version chemfp-1.3 is available at no cost from chemfp.com, or if you know someone with chemfp 2.x or 3.x you might be able to get it from them at no cost.
-It's free/open source software, after all.
+Version chemfp-1.4 is available at no cost from chemfp.com, or if you know someone with a copy of chemfp 2.x or 3.x under the MIT license, you might be able to get it from them at no cost.

 If you have questions about or with to purchase the commercial distribution, send an email to sales@dalkescientific.com.
+You may also request a demo license for evaluation.

-Copyright (c) 2010-2017 Andrew Dalke Scientific, AB (Sweden)
+Copyright (c) 2010-2018 Andrew Dalke Scientific, AB (Sweden)